borgbackup/borg/docs/internals/data-structures.rst

 Checksumming data structures
 ----------------------------

-As detailed in the previous sections, Borg generates and stores various files containing important meta data, such as the repository index, repository hints, chunks caches and files cache.
+As detailed in the previous sections, |project_name| generates and stores various files containing important meta data, such as the repository index, repository hints, chunks caches and files cache.

 Data corruption in these files can damage the archive data in a repository, e.g. due to wrong reference counts in the chunks cache.
-Only some parts of Borg were designed to handle corrupted data structures, so a corrupted files cache may cause crashes or write incorrect archives.
+Only some parts of |project_name|
+were designed to handle corrupted data structures, so a corrupted files cache may cause crashes or write incorrect archives.

-Therefore, Borg calculates checksums when writing these files and tests checksums when reading them.
+Therefore, |project_name| calculates checksums when writing these files and tests checksums when reading them.
 Checksums are generally 64-bit XXH64 hashes.
 The canonical xxHash representation is used, i.e. big-endian.
 Checksums are stored as hexadecimal ASCII strings.

 For compatibility, checksums are not required and absent checksums do not trigger errors.
-The mechanisms have been designed to avoid false-positives when various Borg versions are used alternately on the same repositories.
+The mechanisms have been designed to avoid false-positives when various |project_name|
+versions are used alternately on the same repositories.

 Checksums are a data safety mechanism.
 They are not a security mechanism.